-Buying xylitol sugar from non-GMO/GMO-free sources/not made from corn in China
+Purchasing xylitol from GMO-free sources/not made from corn in China

-Great variability in product descriptions by xylitol vendors/brands
+Great variability in product descriptions by vendors and brands

 So what I found out was that actually there are quite a few Xylitol brands (most of them) that do not state/specify if the sugar is from birch or other hardwood, or even a mixture of sugars.
-On enquiring further, I ended up making a list of brands to avoid as they are made of corn in China, not birch from Finland.
+Many brands apparently are made of corn in China, not birch from Finland.

-While it is good to simply trust what the packet says, many do not provide that further information, other than that it is Xylitol sugar made from hardwood."
+While it is good to simply trust what the packet says [although there does seem to be some deception - false labelling - going on], many do not provide that further information, other than that it is Xylitol sugar made from hardwood."

-The following is CK's list of companies / brands she found that are not made from corn in China/GMO-free (list not necessarily up-to-date or complete).
-As mentioned elsewhere, let no-one be deterred to go for the cheapest xylitol (incl.
+The following is CK's alphabetical list of companies / brands she found that are not made from corn in China/GMO-free (list updated by Healing Teeth Naturally [March 2016] but not necessarily complete).
+As mentioned elsewhere (see links below under "Related questions", let no-one be deterred to go for the cheapest xylitol (incl.
 GMO) if they wish to save money: